In This Article

 That may include dog medications prescribed, blood test results and dates, immunization dates, copies of vet exam sheets, and of course all the health problems and conditions your dog may have.

 I also suggest you keep your veterinarian’s phone number in your contacts and written down as well.
 I also highly recommend you take not of the closest animal emergency hospital.
 Perhaps tape this information on top or inside of your first aid kit.
-Enjoying the content?
-Consider following our new social media accounts.

 You also need to know how to use everything properly.
 Take time to familiarize yourself with each and every item you have inside your first aid kit.